Quick Exit

 Mentoring is for family members too (of origin and/or choice), who are wanting to understand how to support someone in their life who is LGBTIQA+.
 For example, your child/young person comes out and you want to learn more about their identity and how to support them, through peer-support mentorship for yourself.

-People of any ages, disabilities, races, religions, sexualities, genders, cultural identities, refugee and asylum-seeking experience, and classes can mentor or be mentored.
+People aged 12 years and older can be mentored, and people aged 18 years and older can mentor.
+People of any disabilities, races, religions, sexualities, genders, cultural identities, refugee and asylum-seeking experiences, and classes can mentor or be mentored.

 How does Mentoring work?

-The LGBTIQA+ Mentoring Projects provide mentoring peer-support through one-on-one mentoring.
+The LGBTIQA+ Mentoring Projects provide mentoring peer-support through one-on-one mentoring and group events.

 One-on-one mentoring means connecting with another person who is a peer from the LGBTIQA+ community.
 A mentor might have similar experiences, identities, skills, knowledge, interests, hobbies, activities, community connections, and/or give space to talk about what all this means for you, through mentorship.
 They are not a professional service and cannot substitute for therapeutic or support work.

-Mentoring can include catching up to do an activity together, having a conversation, or someone to ask questions.
+Mentoring can include catching up to do an activity together, having a conversation, or having someone to ask questions.
+This most often occurs for a few hours each month, for six months to a year.

 Our team will provide support alongside your connection with the mentor, before and throughout the mentorship.